What Is IRS Form 1040-SR?

 Many seniors were forced to file the more complicated Form 1040 in past years simply by virtue of the nature of their retirement incomes.
 The IRS provided Form 1040-EZ through 2017 to make the process easier, but this form limited overall income to $100,000 and interest income to $1,500 annually.

-The 1040-SR doesn't put a limit on interest, dividends, or capital gains, nor does it cap overall income.
+The 1040-SR, though, doesn't put a limit on interest, dividends, or capital gains, nor does it cap overall income.

 Form 1040-EZ was repealed effective 2018 when the IRS revamped the standard Form 1040 tax return.
 Even seniors who met the 1040-EZ income requirements no longer had that option.